pezafar/mva/README.md

 # MVA Homeworks and projects

-This repository contains the assignments and practical sessions done in some of the classes followed during the MCA master in 2021/2022.
+This repository contains the assignments and practical sessions done in some of the classes followed during the MVA master in 2021/2022.

 Each subfolder corresponds to one course: